ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 ## Misc.
 Quality of Life Changes
 Many other miscellaneous annoyances are also addressed
 - Checkpoint collision no longer slows down Shadow
-- Shadow’s Homing Attack homes in much faster and has perfect tracking; no more orbiting around your target
+- Shadow’s Homing Attack homes in much faster and more precise tracking
-- Shadow can now use the Slide move for as long as the melee (B) button is held down
+- Shadow can now use the Slide move for as long as the melee (B) or (X) button is held down
 - Shadow can be told to JumpDash rather than HomingAttack by holding the (L) button before performing a HomingAttack/JumpDash
-- Shadow can cancel LightDash by pressing the (L) button
 - Shadow can control his DigitalSpline speeds on Digital Circuit and Mad Matrix by holding (A) to speed up or (B) to slow down
+- Shadow can now activate melee collision by holding (B) which creates trails.
+While holding (B), Shadow can also hold (L) to rapidly swing the weapon based on the speed he is moving.
+- If Shadow is holding a melee weapon, he can now slide out of a SpinDash, HomingAttack, or JumpDash with (B).
+He can still AirAttack with melee weapons but he must double press (B), holding the last (B) to compensate for the attack collision change
+- Shadow can pick a Mission character at any time with Dpad.
+This will prevent activating other partners.
+You can restore activating partners you run into by pressing Dpad UP at any time.
 - Shadow no longer has the Skid/Brake state
 - Shadow no longer has the Triangle Jump Exit state
 - Shadow can LightDash additionally from a SkyDive, JumpDash, Homing Attack where before he could only do it while Falling, Jumping, or on Ground
 - The jumping GUN mech has an improved hover ability and more responsive rotation
 - CarType Vehicles can be dismounted mid-air (Brake button is moved to Y button) and are much faster if tapping (A).
 Holding (A) retains original speed